 In this hierarchy, it’s extremely important to address the right person when you’re starting a sale.

 A huge number of employees and salespeople begin their sale process with an email.

-If this initial step is wrong, all the other steps along that road will lead to an unwanted direction.
+If this initial step is wrong, all the other steps along that road will lead in an unwanted direction.